MA Philosophy and History of ScienceFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-Students who have completed the MA in Philosophy and History of Science have taken up careers in teaching, the IT sector and scientific administration.
+Students who have completed the MA in Philosophy and History of Science have taken up careers in teaching, the IT sector, and scientific administration.
+Some students also progress into postgraduate research programmes.

 REF 2014 results